-This lace knitting stitch pattern will look lovely in things like shawls, scarves, hats, socks, blankets and well...you guessed it --- just about anything you'd like to make.
+This lace knitting stitch pattern will look lovely in things like shawls, scarves, hats, socks, blankets and well just about anything you'd like to make.

-This is a little extra information on Shetland lace knitting so please feel free to jump down to the bottom of the page for the stitch pattern if you like or keep on reading.
+This is a little extra information on Shetland lace knitting.
+Please feel free to jump down to the bottom of the page for the stitch pattern

 I hope you enjoyed that as much as I did.
 There are so many wonderful knitting traditions and I love learning about them.